itsthejb/docker-ispconfig/README.md

  This is needed after changes in the BUILD section in docker-compose.yml. or for updates.

 ```
-./do ispc mig export                                # export configuration to ./volumes/service/mig/
+./do migrate export                                 # export configuration to ./volumes/service/mig/
 ./do stop                                           # stop ispconfig
 ./do rm                                             # remove the container
 git pull                                            # update ispconfig-docker